Good Fats vs. Bad Fats: What You Need to Know

 - Avocado – in salads, fresh guacamole, burritos, smoothies, or soups

-Watch out for fats that are solid at room temperature, such as butter and meat rind, since they contain more saturated fat which should be limited.
+Watch out for fats that are solid at room temperatures, such as butter and meat rind, since they contain more saturated fat which should be limited.
 And avoid anything that lists ‘partially hydrogenated vegetable oil’ or ‘shortening’ on the list of ingredients, since they both contain trans fats.

 A healthy heart needs a healthy diet.
 It’s never too late to start adopting healthy habits.
-It’s nice to know if the changes you’re making are working, and now more than ever, it’s easy to measure your changes Keep track of your progress with a smart heart health tracker like MOCAheart.
+It’s nice to know if the changes you’re making are working, and now more than ever, it’s easy to measure your changes.
+Keep track of your progress with a smart heart health tracker like MOCAheart.
 MOCAheart is a pocket-sized device that gives you a holistic view of your heart health in just 25 seconds.
 The smartphone app makes it easy to share your progress with your doctor and loved ones, giving them peace of mind.
 Learn more here>>